Community Zero Emissions Grants

 - Brindabella Christian Education Limited received $25,000.00 to develop a pilot Solar Tree to be installed on the school campus, feeding into an existing Solar Grid and Educational Video Learning Display for students.

 Round One – Successful Projects

 Round One of the Program in 2017/18 targeted innovative projects across the energy, transport, building, land use and waste sectors that focus on improved sustainability and environmental outcomes, along with effective engagement with the community.
 On 1 November Minister Rattenbury announced funding for the following six successful projects.

-- The Neighbourhood Effect will receive $25,000 to develop a free, interactive smartphone app and website to encourage the use of sustainable lifestyle habits, products and initiatives.
+- The Neighbourhood Effect received $25,000 to develop a free, interactive smartphone app and website to encourage the use of sustainable lifestyle habits, products and initiatives.

-- Canberra Environment Centre will receive $24,200 to purchase a solar powered composter to service the Acton community’s composting needs.
+- Canberra Environment Centre received $24,200 to purchase a solar powered composter to service the Acton community’s composting needs.

-- SEE Change will receive $22,160 to engage project home builders and developers to build more sustainably and promote living with a smaller environmental footprint.
+- SEE Change received $22,160 to engage project home builders and developers to build more sustainably and promote living with a smaller environmental footprint.

-- Australian Dance Party will receive $21,550 to change perceptions and behaviours through a dance, short film and community awareness campaign.
+- Australian Dance Party received $21,550 to change perceptions and behaviours through a dance, short film and community awareness campaign.